CapsAdmin/NattLua/README.md

 # About

 NattLua is a superset of LuaJIT that adds a structural typesystem.
-It's built to do accurate analysis with a way to optionally constrain variables.
+It's built to do accurate analysis with the ability to optionally constrain variables.

-The entire typesystem itself follows the same philosophy as Lua.
-You have the freedom to choose how much you want to constrain your program. (🦶🔫!)
+The typesystem itself follows the same philosophy as Lua.
+It has low level concepts that give you the freedom to choose how much you want to constrain your program. (🦶🔫!)

-So just like Lua, the typesystem is very flexible, but the analysis is also very accurate.

 Complex type structures, such as array-like tables, map-like tables, metatables, and more are supported: